Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings

 - You need to pay close attention to the situation at your international destination before traveling outside the United States.

 - You do NOT need to get tested before leaving the United States unless your destination requires it.

 - You still need to show a negative test result or documentation of recovery from COVID-19 before boarding an international flight to the United States.

 - You should still get tested 3-5 days after international travel.

 - You do NOT need to self-quarantine after arriving in the United States.

 - If you've been around someone who has COVID-19, you do not need to stay away from others or get tested unless you have symptoms.

-- However, if you live or work in a correctional or detention facility or a homeless shelter and are around someone who has COVID-19, you should still get tested, even if you don't have symptoms.
+- However, if you live or work in a correctional or detention facility, a residential facility, or a homeless shelter and are around someone who has COVID-19, it is recommended you still get tested, even if you don't have symptoms.